 1. Licensed Marriage and Family Therapist (LMFT)

 These therapists focus on the broader impact of marital, family, or community systems on mental health.
 They work specifically with couples and families to address relationship issues.
-To become licensed, they need a master's degree in their field, supervised clinical experience, and they must pass licensing exams to earn and maintain their state licensure.
+To become licensed, they need a master's degree in their field and supervised clinical experience, and they must pass licensing exams to earn and maintain their state licensure.

 2. Licensed Clinical Social Worker (LCSW)